wuladf/Span-Representation-based-Biomedical-Image-Understanding/README.md

 So it's necessary (of course insufficiency) to analyze the context of the figure to understand the figure text.
 The figure context mainly consists of the figure caption and the figure's reference sentences in full text.
 So we have two tasks(ner and role):

-1. recognize the biomedical named entity(gene, protein, molecule, cell and etc.) in figure caption;
+1. recognize the biomedical named entity(gene, protein, molecule, cell, etc.) in figure caption;
-2. classify the entity roles(assayed, intervention, reporter and etc.).
+2. classify the entity roles(assayed, intervention, reporter, etc.).
 For what is entity role and the detailed meaning of each entity role, you can read the supplementary material(4 pages).

 ### Methods
-For both tasks, we implement SpanPubMedBert， which is a combination of SpanBert and PubMedBert.
+For both tasks, we implement SpanPubMedBERT， which is a combination of SpanBERT and PubMedBERT.
 We first recognize the entities in figure caption and then classify the recognized entity roles, that is, pipelineing.

-We also implement a multitask-SpanPubMedBert(MtSpanPubMedBert) model, to alleviate the error accumulation in ner task.
-The code and result will upload in a few days.
+We also implement a multitask-SpanPubMedBERT(MtSpanPubMedBERT) model, to alleviate the error accumulation in ner task.

-We have uploaded the code of MTLSpanBert!

 ### Results
 Purely pipeline: